Ab33l/React-Commerce/README.md

 # React-Commerce

-React ECommerce web app using Firebase and Stripe as a Payment Gateway
+React ECommerce web app using Axios, Express JS, Firebase and Stripe as a Payment Gateway